sri1873/kafka-pizzaria-backend/README.md

 This project was built to model how a real delivery platform (think Deliveroo, Uber Eats) coordinates **multiple independent services that don't call each other directly**, but instead react to a shared stream of events.
 The goal was to get hands-on with the patterns that actually show up at that scale: event-driven architecture, geospatial matching, sequential offer-based assignment, and multiple real-time transport protocols each used for the job they're actually suited to.

-Also as a side note to learn and try out kafka
+Also, as a side note, to learn and try out Kafka.

 ---